Frequently Asked Questions

 We work closely with attorneys but we do not draft the documents.
 We are by trade estate planners and creative thinkers.
 We typically include a flowchart and recommendation of how an estate plan should be structured, and will work with an attorney to execute these plans.

 We update them as often as necessary throughout the year.

 31. DOES THE FIRM HAVE RELATIONSHIPS WITH CPAS, ESTATE-PLANNING ATTORNEYS, AND OTHER PROFESSIONALS I MAY NEED?

 We work closely with our clients’ other professional advisors.
-Most of our clients already have existing relationships, and we are happy to become part of those clients’ teams.
-If a client doesn’t have a relationship with other professionals, we are more than happy to introduce them to CPAs, attorneys, mortgage brokers, and realtors.
+Most of our clients already have existing relationships and we are happy to become part of those clients’ teams.
+If a client doesn’t have an existing relationship with other professionals, we are more than happy to introduce them to CPAs, attorneys, mortgage brokers, and realtors.

 32. DO YOU RECOMMEND INVESTMENTS IN *PRIVATE COMPANIES?